sorush-khajepor/Sarray/README.md

 # Sarray

 Have you found yourself in the endless circle of writing for-loops in numerical projects?
-Sarray simplifies working with arrays in C++ .
+Sarray simplifies working with arrays in C++.
 It dramatically decreases lines of code used for basic arithmetic operations.
 It is a generic array and
 supports: +, -, \*, /, negative, positive, dot product, `std::cout`, assignment, explicit
 type-casting, and promoted implicit type-casting.
 Sarray is a simple form of `std::valarray` that